-Tree felling outwith garden ground may require permission from Scottish Forestry.
-Further information can be found here - Scottish Forestry - Felling permission
+Tree felling outwith garden ground may require permission from Scottish Forestry - read more about this on their website: Scottish Forestry - felling permission

-Grants for woodland planting of 1/4 of a hectare and more are also available from the Forestry Commission.
+Grants for woodland planting of 1/4 of a hectare and more are also available from the Scottish Forestry.

 Contact Scottish Forestry on 0300 067 6006 or email: email@example.com for further information.